sarp75/3KC/README.md

 ## Disclaimer

-• This application is a purely educational example.
+• This application is not a purely educational example.
-• It is not cryptographically secure.
+• It is ~~not~~ cryptographically secure.
 (But since no one uses this in prod, it can be ironically secure.)
-• For real-world encryption, always use industry-standard libraries and algorithms (e.g., AES, RSA, ECC).
+• For real-world encryption, always use industry-standard libraries and algorithms (e.g., AES, ECC, but not RSA).

 Please feel free to experiment with this code for learning and demonstration purposes, but do not rely on it for production or sensitive data.

-Enjoy exploring this simple cipher!
-If you have any questions or need additional clarification, feel free to ask.